sagittaracc/suql/README.md

 ### SuQL
 SuQL (pronounced "suckle") is the ORM technology in a wider way.
 This lets you operate not only with tables, but also with tables from different DBMS, php arrays and external services and put them all together like they are the real objects in just one database.
 After all you can do some post processing within the same technology.
+You may have heard of LINQ (Language Integrated Query).
+This is a counterpart in PHP.
 #### Tsml
 ```sql
 test\suql\models\Query18         -- This model works with an Sqlite table